 At 6pm guests arrive at Everard Read Gallery, Kensington to enjoy complimentary welcome drinks.

-At 7.15pm key-note speakers commence and guests enjoy the rest of "an Evening of the ART’s"
+At 7.15pm key-note speakers commence and guests enjoy the rest of "an Evening of the ART’s".

-ON DISPLAY and available to purchase:
+ON DISPLAY and available to purchase on the evening:

 Limited edition print of the stunning "The Accuser" by award-winning wildlife artist Karen Laurence-Rowe.

-"FLAME" chart-topping singer-songwriter Cara Frew's Debut Album released by Sony Music Entertainment.
+"FLAME", chart-topping singer-songwriter Cara Frew's Debut Album released by Sony Music Entertainment.

 Exquisite Tom Middleton artwork.